Differentially Private Continual Release of Histograms and Related Queries: Preliminaries

-In the \emph{adaptive continual release model} the mechanism $M$ interacts with a \emph{randomized adversarial process $Adv$} that runs for $T$ time steps and has no restrictions regarding time or space complexity.
-It knows all input and output of $M$ up to the current time step as well as $M$ itself, but \emph{not} $M$'s random coin flips.
-Based on this knowledge at each time step $t$, $Adv$ chooses the input for $M$ for time $t$.
+As a subroutine, we use a continual histogram mechanism that works in the stronger \emph{adaptive continual release model} defined by \citet{pricedpco}.
+In this model, the mechanism $M$ interacts with a \emph{randomized adversarial process $Adv$} that has no restrictions on its time or space complexity.
+It knows the mechanism $M$ and all its inputs and outputs up to the current time step, but \emph{not} its random coin flips.
+Based on this, $Adv$ has to choose the input to $M$ for the next time step.

-However, to model neighboring inputs for event-level privacy in the adaptive continual release model the behavior of $Adv$ needs to be slightly refined.
-There are two types of time steps: regular and challenge.
-The adversary can determine for each $t \in [T]$ which type a time step is, under the constraint that exactly one time step can be a challenge time step.
-If a time step is regular, $Adv$ outputs one value, and if it is challenge, $Adv$ outputs two values.
-In the latter setting an external entity, called an oracle, then uses one of them and sends it to $M$.
-The oracle has decided before the beginning of the game whether it will send the first or the second value to $M$.
-Note that this decision is not known to $Adv$ and also not to $M$ and the goal of the adversary is to determine which decision was made, while the goal of the mechanism is to output the result of the computation, e.g., output a histogram, such that $Adv$ does not find out which decision was made by the oracle.
+\emph{Event-level neighboring inputs} are modelled as follows.
+All time steps except one are \emph{regular}, and the adversary is allowed to adaptively determine when the special \emph{challenge} time step occurs.
+At a regular time step, $Adv$ outputs one value $x^t$.
+At a challenge time step, $Adv$ outputs two values $x^t_{(L)}$ and $x^t_{(R)}$ such that $x^1,\dots, x^t_{(L)},x^{t+1},\dots$ and $x^1,\dots, x^t_{(R)},x^{t+1},\dots$ are neighboring (here, $||x^t_{(L)}-x^t_{(R)}||_{\infty}\leq 1$).
+At the challenge time step, an external oracle selects one of these two inputs and sends it to $M$.
+The oracle decides before the beginning of the interaction whether it sends the first or the second input to $M$.
+Importantly, this decision is not known either to $Adv$ or $M$.
+The goal of the adversary is to determine which decision was made by the oracle, while the goal of the mechanism is to return the computed output, e.g., a histogram, such that $Adv$ does not find out which decision was made by the oracle.

-More formally the relationship between $Adv$ and $M$ is modeled as a game between adversary $Adv$ and algorithm $M$, given in Game \ref{alg:adaptivemodel}.
+More formally the relationship between $Adv$ and $M$ is modeled as a game between adversary $Adv$ and mechanism $M$, given in Game~\ref{appalg:adaptivemodel}.

-\begin{definition}[Differential privacy in the adaptive continual release model \citep{journals/corr/abs-2112-00828}] Given a mechanism $M$ the \emph{view} of the adversary $Adv$ in game $\Pi_{M,Adv}$ (Game \ref{alg:adaptivemodel}) consists of $Adv$'s internal randomness, as well as the outputs of both $Adv$ and $M$.
+\begin{definition}[Differential privacy in the adaptive continual release model \citep{pricedpco}] Given a mechanism $M$ the \emph{view} of the adversary $Adv$ in game $\Pi_{M,Adv}$ (Game~\ref{appalg:adaptivemodel}) consists of $Adv$'s internal randomness, as well as the outputs of both $Adv$ and $M$.
 Let $V_{M,Adv}^{(\side)}$ denote $Adv$'s view at the end of the game run with input $\side\in\{L,R\}$.
 Let $\mathcal{V}$ be the set of all possible views.
 Mechanism $M$ is \emph{$(\epsilon,\delta)$-differentially private in the adaptive continual release model} if, for all adversaries $Adv$ and any $S\subseteq\mathcal{V}$, and

 We also call such a mechanism \emph{adaptively $(\epsilon,\delta)$-differentially private}. \end{definition}